Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-nav-and-header.md

 ```

-🌞In this div have a v-if statement that accepts text to be displayed
+🌞In this `div` we have a `v-if` statement that accepts text to be displayed if we need it.

 🌞 There is also a computed style prop that accepts an image url that will display a picture in the background based on the image URL.